mo7amd89/Prime/README.md

 ### NB

-This design was only optimized for tablet variants (as shown in figma link (landscaped view) and stated in docs).
+This design was optimized for tablet variants (as shown in figma link (landscaped view) and stated in docs).

 I also went further and tried to implement a mobile variant, but due to time constraint; it is not as efficient YET.